kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 	- The code of the task should call `isInterrupted()` to terminate itself
 		- if the thread was not interrupted, do what the task should do
 		- if the thread was interrupted, then should stop the task, cleaning all the resource I have opened.
+		- if the thread is blocked, or waiting, then the corresponding method will throw an InterruptedException
 	```
 	Runnable task = () -> {
 		while(!Thread.currentThread().isInterrupted()) {